Ulan (politician): Biography

 Ulan was born to an ethnic Mongol family in Horqin Left Middle Banner of Jirem League (now Tongliao).
 She became involved in politics when she was a mere sixteen years old, when she began working for the Communist Youth League (CYL) office in Baotou.
 In September 1980, she graduated from Baotou Normal School, specializing in political instruction.
 She continued her involvement in the Youth League after, taking up a series of roles in its organization in Baotou.
 In June 1987 she was named deputy secretary of the Inner Mongolia CYL organization.
 In November 1996, the 34 year old Ulan was promoted to secretary.

 In February 2000, she left the Youth League system to take up the post of deputy secretary of Ikh Juu League, then deputy party chief of Ordos.
 In March 2003 she was named governor of Bayannur League.
 In November 2003 she was named Vice Chairman of Inner Mongolia.
-In November 2006 she was promoted one step further to the propaganda department head of the Inner Mongolia party organization and a member of the regional party standing committee.
+In November 2006 she was promoted one step further to the Publicity Department head of the Inner Mongolia party organization and a member of the regional party standing committee.

 In November 2016, Ulan broke convention and became CCP Deputy Committee Secretary of Hunan province in south-central China, becoming the first ethnic minority woman to take on a deputy party secretary-ship outside of her home region.

 Ulan is an alternate of the 18th Central Committee of the Chinese Communist Party, and a deputy to the 12th National People's Congress.

 Downfall

 On 9 October 2025, Ulan was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Ulan was expelled from the party and dismissed from the public offices on 13 April 2026.